Timing is great for tracking time.

 (But we don't think you'll want to ever go back!)

-Timing 2 will be available in three editions: Productivity, Professional and Expert.
+Timing 2020 is available in three editions: Productivity, Professional and Expert.

 You can view the corresponding prices here.

-If you have purchased Timing 1 before, you'll be able to upgrade to Timing 2 at a discounted price (or for free, if you purchased it in 2017) — see our pricing page for details.
+If you have purchased Timing 1 before, you'll be able to upgrade to Timing 2020 at the discounted prices of 29/49/69, respectively.

 How can I get the upgrade discount?